Whatever happened and however the avenues of politics twisted and curved, he had faith in England, in English flesh and blood.

 Chips retires in 1913.
 He’s sixty-five years old now, and a bad bout of bronchitis makes it clear that he isn’t really up to the demands of schoolmastering anymore.
 So he takes rooms in the house of Mrs Wickett, formerly the linen-room maid, who lives over the way, and he keeps in touch with the old place.

-And when the war comes, he’s there in chapel every Sunday, listening to the roll-call of old boys who had been killed that week.
+And when war comes – the Great War – he’s there in chapel every Sunday, listening to the roll-call of old boys who have been killed that week.
 One evening, during the Battle of the Somme in 1916, there are twenty-three names.
 Twenty-three.

 It’s around this time that the new new headmaster – Ralston having long since departed – asks him to come back.
 With so many men called up, there’s a need for temporary teaching staff, but it’s more than that.
 Chips is the soul of Brookfield, the keeper of the flame, the man who still holds to ‘those ideas of dignity and generosity that were becoming increasingly rare in a frantic world’.
 He represents stability.
 As the headmaster tells him: ‘You’d help to hold things together if there were any danger of them flying to bits.
 And perhaps there is that danger…’ Chips accepts ‘with a holy joy in his heart’.